Palazzo della Ragione, Milan

-The Palazzo della Ragione ("Palace of Wisdom" literally) is a historic building of Milan, Italy, located in Piazza Mercanti, facing the Loggia degli Osii.
-It was built in the 13th century and originally served as a broletto (i.e., an administrative building) as well as a judicial seat.
-As it was the second broletto to be built in Milan, it is also known as the Broletto Nuovo ("new broletto").
+The Palazzo della Ragione ("Palace of Reason") is a historic building in Milan, Italy, located in Piazza Mercanti, facing the Loggia degli Osii.
+Built in the 13th century, it originally served as a broletto—an administrative and judicial building.
+As the second broletto constructed in Milan, it is also known as the Broletto Nuovo ("New Broletto").

-The palace is decorated with a relief representing Oldrado da Tresseno (podestà of Milan and fierce prosecutor of the Cathar heretics), and the bas relief of the scrofa semilanuta ("half-woolly sow"), which has been object of much controversy among scholars of the foundation and origins of Milan.
+The palace features a relief of Oldrado da Tresseno, the podestà of Milan known for his harsh prosecution of Cathar heretics.
+Another notable element is the bas-relief of the scrofa semilanuta ("half-woolly sow"), which has been the subject of much scholarly debate concerning the foundation and early symbolism of Milan.